phlillip/PlantIO/journal/_posts/2018-11-02-fmp-marketing-and-dissemination-plan.markdown

 #### Risk & Reporting
 [//]: # (Last but not least among the five business growth drivers comes risk and reporting.
 As the business grows, so it is essential to establish controls to manage the inevitable risks that accompany rapid business development.
 The reporting element is also important for growing companies, both internally and externally.
 Management teams need to communicate clearly between themselves, to understand business performance and delivery against future targets.
 Similarly, the company needs to report effectively to external investors and other stakeholders to maintain their ongoing confidence and support.)

+**Automation is the key to scaling this business.** Both on the digital side and the hardware side.
+The consumer market should be able to essentially self-moderate the online community through earned controls, while back-end services such as [Digital Ocean](https://www.digitalocean.com/) can automatically scale to demand.
+E-commerce will be hosted on [Shopify](https://www.shopify.co.uk/) with potential to expand onto higher tiers as the business grows.

 #### Key Performance Indicators

-Though there is plenty of research still to be done on our pricing model and component selection, we have still generated a basic 3 year plan to focus our efforts.

-##### Year 1
-Initial product development will offset the revenue from early sales and subscriptions as we respond to user feedback and solidify our offering.
+**Year 1:** Initial product development will offset the revenue from early sales and subscriptions as we respond to user feedback and solidify our offering.
 Investment will also go into maintaining an active online brand that is engaged with users and responds to the social environment.
-Product development will be focussed on optimising the application with its current feature-set, and developing the system in preparation for small to medium business installs.
+Product development will be focused on optimising the application with its current feature-set, and developing the system in preparation for small to medium business installs.

-##### Year2
-Sales in the business segment will again be offset by further product development and marketing of the business, any profits being re-invested into the company to build a fully working bespoke demonstration system.#
+**Year 2:** Sales in the business segment will again be offset by further product development and marketing of the business, any profits being re-invested into the company to build a fully working bespoke demonstration system.

-##### Year 3
-We expect to provide a slight return on investment with the launch of our complete system which will truly cater for all market segments and allow us to approach larger companies for bespoke installs and custom management solutions.
+**Year 3:** We expect to provide a slight return on investment with the launch of our complete system which will truly cater for all market segments and allow us to approach larger companies for bespoke installs and custom management solutions.

 Goal | KPI | Year 1 Target | Year 2 Target | Year 3 Target
 ---- | --- | ------------- | ------------- | -------------